-For the continuous HMM framework described above, the state space and the time axis are discretized and the standard Viterbi algorithm is employed in order to identify the optimal sequence of states [37].
+For the continuous HMM framework described above, the state space and the time axis are discretized using 1° spacing for azimuth and 10-ms time frames and the standard Viterbi algorithm is employed in order to identify the optimal sequence of states [43].
 The algorithm attempts to reconstruct the initial tracks of the most probable sound sources in the scene.
 Consequently, the decision of the system at every time frame includes the number of currently active sources and their estimated locations.
+The Viterbi algorithm used here is a batch algorithm, although online versions exist that trade the precision of the solution with speed [44].

 The computational cost of our HMM framework is mainly due to the large target space which increases with the maximum number of sources considered.
 This cost can be reduced significantly by employing several efficient implementation techniques.
 First, the computations are performed in the log domain thus reducing the number of multiplication and root operations.
 Second, pruning is used to reduce the number of states to be searched for deciding the current candidate states.
 Since the original tracks move slowly, the difference of azimuths in consecutive time frames, hence search, can be restricted considerably.
-Specifically, we allow an azimuth range of $[-3\sigma, 3\sigma]$ where $\sigma = 2^{\circ}$ is the standard deviation in the motion model of individual sources.
-Finally, beam search is employed to reduce the state space considered in the evaluation of the current time frame [38].
+Specifically, we allow an azimuth range of $[-3\sigma, 3\sigma]$, where $\sigma = 2^{\circ}$ is the standard deviation in the motion model of individual sources.
+Finally, beam search is employed to reduce the state space considered in the evaluation of the current time frame [45].
 In each time frame, beam searching is performed so that any state whose maximum log probability falls more than 20 below the maximum of all states is not considered.